New ideas about multiplication of tensorial distributions: What previous results can be recovered, and how?

 \subsection{Generalization of some particular statements}

-Now there are certain statements in $\mathbb{R}^{n}$, where one has to check whether they are not just a result of this specific reduction.
+Now there are certain statements in $\mathbb{R}^{n}$, where one has to check whether they are just a result of this specific reduction, or not.
 A good example is a statement

-($H$ is Heaviside distribution).
+($H$ is Heaviside distribution.)
 What we have to do is to interpret the symbols inside this equation geometrically.
-This is a $\mathbb{R}^{1}$ relation. $H$ is understood as a ~$D'_{(A' o)}(M)$ element and defined on the manifold (one dimensional, so the geometry would be quite trivial) by integral given by a function (on $M$) obtained by the inverse coordinate mapping substituted to $H$.
-The derivative is a covariant derivative along the smooth vector field ~$U$,~ which is constant and unit in this fixed coordinates.
-Then $\delta$ can be reinterpreted as ~$\delta(Ch_{k},q)$, where $Ch_{k}(\mathbb{R}^{1})$ is the fixed chart we are using and $q$ is the 0 point in our chart.
-Then the relation can be generalized, since it is obvious that (see the covariant derivative section) ~$D_{C(U)}H=\delta(q,Ch_{k})$ and
+This is a $\mathbb{R}^{1}$ relation. $H$ is understood as a ~$D'_{(\mathcal{\mathcal{\mathcal{\mathcal{S}}}} o)}(M)$ element and defined on the manifold (one dimensional, so the geometry would be quite trivial) by integral given by a function (on $M$) obtained by the inverse coordinate mapping substituted to $H$.
+Now take some fixed chart ~$Ch_{k}(\mathbb{R}^{1})$. ~The derivative is a covariant derivative along the smooth vector field ~$U$,~ which is constant and unit in the fixed coordinates ~$Ch_{k}(\mathbb{R}^{1})$.
+Then $\delta$ can be reinterpreted as ~$\delta(Ch_{k},q)$, where $q$ is the 0 point in the chart ~$Ch_{k}(\mathbb{R}^{1})$.~ Then the relation can be generalized, since it is obvious that (see the covariant derivative section) ~$D_{C(U)}H=\delta(q,Ch_{k})$ and so

-By $L$ we mean here a regular distribution given by the function in the brackets, hence in this case an object from $D'_{E}(M)$ ~(to avoid confusion in the notation, from how we used it, follows $L(H)=H$).
+By $L$ we mean here a regular distribution defined by the function in the brackets, hence an object from $D'_{E}(M)$. ~(To be precise and to avoid confusion in the notation, we used for the Heaviside function the symbol $H_{f}$, while for the Heaviside distribution the usual symbol $H$.)
 This is nice, but rather trivial illustration.

 This can be generalized to more nontrivial cases.
 Take the flat $\mathbb{R}^{n}$ topological manifold.
-Fix such chart covering the whole manifold, that we can express Heaviside distribution in this chart as ~$H(x)\in D'_{(A' o)}(M)$.~ This means the hypersurface where is ~$H$ ~nonsmooth is given in this chart as $x=0$.
-Now the derivative sign will be in fact a covariant derivative taken along a smooth vector field being perpendicular (relatively to the flat space metric\footnote{Note that since it is flat space it makes sense to speak about a perpendicular vector field, since we can uniquely transport vectors to the hypersurface.}) to the hypersurface where is $H$ discontinuous.
-We easily see that the covariant derivative of $H$ along such vector field gives a distribution (call it ~$\tilde\delta\in D'_{(A' o)}(M)$), which is in the chart we are using expressed as
+Fix such chart ~$Ch_{k}(\mathbb{R}^{n})$~ covering the whole manifold, that we can express Heaviside distribution in this chart through ~$H_{f}(x_{1})\in D'_{(\mathcal{\mathcal{\mathcal{\mathcal{S}}}} o)}(M)$.~ This means the hypersurface where ~$H_{f}$ is ~discontinuous is given in ~$Ch_{k}(\mathbb{R}^{n})$~ as $x_{1}=0$.
+Now the derivative will be a covariant derivative taken along a smooth vector field being perpendicular (relatively to the flat space metric\footnote{Note that since it is flat space it makes sense to speak about a perpendicular vector field, since we can uniquely transport vectors to the hypersurface.}) to the hypersurface on which is $H_{f}$ discontinuous.
+We easily see that the covariant derivative of $H$ along such vector field gives a distribution (call it ~$\tilde\delta\in D'_{(\mathcal{\mathcal{\mathcal{\mathcal{S}}}} o)}(M)$), which is in the chart $Ch_{k}(\mathbb{R}^{n})$ expressed as